coredns/coredns/plugin/bufsize/README.md

 **[SIZE]** is an int value for setting the buffer size.
 The default value is 512, and the value must be within 512 - 4096.
-Only one argument is acceptable.
+Only one argument is acceptable

 ## Examples
 ```text